atctwo/rebind.js/readme.md

 ```

 The settings object can have `ctrl`, `shift`, `alt`, or `none` as keys, and each of them are false by default.
 Any that are set to true must be pressed as part of the input to make the action occur.
 If `none` is set to true, there have to be no modifier keys pressed in order to make the action occur.
 If `none` is false, and no other modifier key settings are true, the action will occur no matter what modifier keys are pressed.

-You can also bind actions to a virtual key called `any`, which will occur whenever any key or gamepad button is pressed or released.

 ```js
 rebind.bind("any-button", ["any"])